 Address: 135 North Grand Ave.
 Los Angeles, CA 90012

-If you have any questions or concerns (no matter how small it may be) we'd love to hear from you.
+If you have any questions or concerns, no matter how small, we'd love to hear from you.
 We mean it, we're here to help.

-We don't care as long as it meets the standards of public attire.
-Most people dress up for evening performances--especially on the weekends--and people tend to dress nicer on opening nights (especially the season opening).
+Whatever you feel comfortable in, as long as it meets the standards of public attire.
+Most people dress up for evening performances—especially on the weekends—and people tend to dress nicer on opening nights (particularly the season opening).

-But really, you should wear whatever you feel comfortable in: Want to make a night of it?
+So really, your outfit is up to you.
+Want to make a night of it?
 Go for it!
 Want to be comfortable in your favorite jeans?
-Absolutely.
+Absolutely!

 CAN I DONATE MY TICKET FOR A TAX DEDUCTION?